kourjot/skill-share/README.md

 ## Introduction

-Skill-Share is a **community-driven platform** designed to help users share and enhance their skills through collaboration.
+Skill-Share is a ** Community-driven platform** designed to help users share and enhance their skills through collaboration.
 Users can:

 - Join communities
 - Post images